Federal Research in California

 A Guide to Federal Research for State Leaders

-As a state whose motto proclaims proudly — Eureka! — California’s bounty of advanced research institutions is decidedly appropriate.
+In keeping with our state motto – "Eureka!" – California is home to an abundance of advanced research institutions.
 Alongside academic powerhouses such as the University of California campuses, Stanford, and Caltech, we also take pride in our unrivaled collection of federal laboratories and research centers.

 Discoveries by California’s federal labs and research centers save lives, advance technology, and inspire possibilities.
 They take us deep inside the genetic code, support the foundations of our energy and national security, and launch us toward the stars.
 Moreover, Federal scientists study issues directly affecting Californians, armed with one-of-a-kind supercomputers, lasers, particle accelerators, simulators, and engineering foundries only federally funded institutions can sustain.
 They are an integral part of California’s innovation, intellectual, and information landscape.